1. Introduction to the Biblical Doctrine of Separation of Church and State

 Copyright © January 20, 2018

 As these studies have already shown, God, the Supreme Ruler, ordained civil government and the church at different times, for different purposes, and for peoples with different natures.
 God ordained the state, the civil government, to deal with earthly matters, and the church to deal with spiritual matters.
-When church and state combine, the earthly combines with the spiritual and trouble lies ahead, as history proves.
+God’s word reveals distinct differences, some of which have already been explored in prior lessons, which render church and the state mutually exclusive.
+God’s desires a special, exclusive, loving relationship with churches.
+As we have seen from Scripture, God is jealous over his espoused, his churches.
+See, for example, 2 Corinthians 11:1-3.

 Click the above to go to the article, “Is Separation of Church and State Found in the Constitution?